danielperna84/custom_homematic/README.md

 Turn on the install mode on the provided Interface to pair new devices.

 ### `homematicip_local.set_schedule_profile`

+__Disclaimer: To much writing to the device could kill your device's storage.__

 Sends the schedule of a climate profile to a device.